FAQ

 DRM-protected content is available in trivalent, however it is disabled by default.
 Visit chrome://settings/content/protectedContent

-and select “Sites can play protected content”
+and select “Sites can play protected content”.

 How do I enable kernel modules?